huggingface/evaluation-guidebook/resources/About evaluation.md

 - [Lessons from the trenches on Reproducible Evaluation of LMs](https://arxiv.org/abs/2405.14782), a paper by EleutherAI
 - Two podcasts by Latent Space on evaluation
     - [Benchmarks 101](https://www.latent.space/p/benchmarks-101), on automatic benchmarks history and well-known associated issues
-    - [Benchmarks 201](https://www.latent.space/p/benchmarks-201), on which evaluation method to use when, plus some tidbits about the Leaderboard by yours truly!
+    - [Benchmarks 201](https://www.latent.space/p/benchmarks-201), on which evaluation method to use when, plus some tidbits about the Leaderboard with yours truly!

 ### LLM as a judge